E-mail Address

 • long lasting or unresolved infections

-Other things to consider in striving for an anti-inflammatory lifestyle are a diet rich in:
+In striving for an anti-inflammatory lifestyle try to eat a diet rich in:

 • fruits